umarhassan-mitodl/11.501-fall-2002/content/pages/readings.md

 {{< tdopen >}}

 Batty, Michael, et al. "Visualzing the City: Communicating Urban Design to Planners and Decision Makers."
 Chapter 13 in _Planning Support System: Integrating Geographic Information Systems, Models and Visualization Tools_.
 Edited by R. Brail and R. Klosterman.
 Redlands, CA: ESRI Press, 2001.
-ISBN: 1589480112. ([PDF - 3.3 MB](https://discovery.ucl.ac.uk/id/eprint/158113/1/paper26.pdf))
+ISBN: 1589480112. ({{% resource_link "0ca0e3e1-ff59-4c25-b2dc-32b8175731e1" "PDF - 3.3 MB" %}})

 Singh, Raj.
 "Adapting Geographic Information Systems to Sketch Planning Needs."
 MCP Thesis.
 Cambridge, MA: MIT, 1996.
 An article based on this thesis is published in Environment and Planning B but is not available online.
 A shorter paper, "Sketch Planning with GIS," was presented at the Summer Assembly of the University Consortium for Geographic Information Sciences (UCGIS), 1997.